Peanut Brittle (100 G)

 Stay Hydrated

-Keep track of your blood sugar levels before and after eating peanut brittle to understand how it affects you personally and adjust your consumption patterns accordingly.
+Keep track of your blood sugar levels to understand how peanut brittle affects you personally and adjust your strategies as needed.

 Find Glucose response for your favourite foods